Getting to know each other 👋

 - Signed Contract – this will be sent to you together with the final quote

-- Full wording for the products, names, wedding/event details, addresses and similar – An excel file will be sent to you with different tabs where you can upload all the details.
-Please ensure they are correct – double check spelling, addresses and all the rest as I will not be responsible for any of such mistakes and you might incur in extra charges if noticed once production has started.
+- Full wording for the products, names, wedding/event details, addresses and similar – Please ensure it’s all correct – double check spelling, addresses and all the rest, as I will not be responsible for any of such mistakes and you might incur in extra charges if noticed once production has started.

-Within two weeks from the receipt of the signed contract, the deposit and the details for the products, I will be sending you a first sample of the finished product/s.
-Two weeks are necessary to allow for any material delivery.
+Within four weeks from the receipt of the signed contract, the payment of the design fee and the details for the products, I will be sending you a first sample of the finished product/s.
+Four weeks are necessary to allow for any material delivery and production.
 Should there be any delay in this, I will inform you as soon as I can and give you the estimated date of arrival of the materials.
 This will allow you to experience how it feels to receive something created just for you and is also a way for you to have a feel of all the materials and ensuring you’re happy with it.